Ifycode-experiments/ESM-api-boilerplate-template/README.md

 - Typescript (coming soon)

 ## Installation
-Download the template locally unto your computer through the node-mongo-cli.
+Download the template locally unto your computer through the [node-mongo-cli](https://github.com/code-collabo/node-mongo-cli).
 The CLI is built to provide better experience, but you can also clone or download it manually.
-In the case where you are having issues using the CLI, download this repo from github.
-Report issues in the issues tab of the node-mongo-cli repo.
+In the case where you are having issues using the CLI, download the template from github.
+Report issues in [the issues tab of the node-mongo-cli repo](https://github.com/code-collabo/node-mongo-cli/issues).

 Change directory (cd) into the root of the downloaded template and install dependencies:
 ````